experteer/blobsterix/README.md

 # Blobsterix

-# IMPORTANT
+# What's this?
-Use at least ruby-2.0.0-p451 to ensure thread safety (reference: https://github.com/eventmachine/eventmachine/issues/457)

 Blobsterix is a s3 compliant content server that supports on the fly transformations for its data.
-Images for example can be scaled, rotated and so on before delivered to the client.
-The system also supports encryption and transformation signing for the non s3 interface functions.
-The s3 interface itself is unsecured and should not be visible to the outside.
+Images for example can be scaled, rotated and so on before delivered to the client just by url modification.
+The system also supports encryption of urls (so nobody can mess with the transformations) and transformation signing for the non s3 interface functions.

+So if you are tired of:
+ * days of migration just to introduce a new size of an image
+ * high bills for amazon's s3 as you also pay for the storage of all the versions of the transformed original
+ * lots of dependencies to modify binary files in your main app

+and if you want:
+ * content negotiation for your images (webp or not to webp)
+ * on the fly transformation for your images and other binary formats with caching

+Blobsterix might be your friend.

 # Install

-* Checkout the repository
+Simply run
+  gem install blobsterix
+This will install blobsterix with all its dependencies.
+IT requires at least ruby version 2.0.0-p451 (reference: https://github.com/eventmachine/eventmachine/issues/457).
+Some binary dependencies are needed for the transformation pipeline not for the server itself.
+If you have your own transformations you might not need these:

 * Setup binary dependencies
   * Webp